Forficula auricularia Linnaeus, 1758: (Otu).

 • Orpet, R.J., Goldberger, J.R., Crowder, D.W. & Jones, V.P.
 (2019) Field evidence and grower perceptions on the roles of an omnivore, European earwig, in apple orchards.
 Biological Control, 132, 189–198.

 • Orpet, R.J., Jones, V.P., Reganold, J.P. & Crowder, D.W.
 (2019) Effects of restricting movement between root and canopy populations of woolly apple aphid.
-14(5), e0216424.
+PLOS One, 14(5), e0216424.

 • Pike, K.N., Tomkins, J.L. & Buzatto, B.A.
 (2017) Mixed evidence for the erosion of intertactical genetic correlations through intralocus tactical conflict.
 Journal of Evolutionary Biology, 30(6), 1195–1204.

 • Quarrell, S.R., Arabi, J., Suwalski, A., Veuille, M., Wirth, T. & Allen, G.R.
 (2018) The invasion biology of the invasive earwig, Forficula auricularia in Australasian ecosystems.
-20(6), 1553–1565.
-Available at http://https://www.researchgate.net/profile/Thierry_Wirth/publication/321650373_The_invasion_biology_of_the_invasive_earwig_Forficula_auricularia_in_Australasian_ecosystems/links/5a2fb3e14585155b617a5a6d/The-invasion-biology-of-the-invasive-earwig-Forficula-auricularia-in-Australasian-ecosystems.pdf
+Biological Invasions, 20(6), 1553–1565.
+Available at https://www.researchgate.net/profile/Thierry_Wirth/publication/321650373_The_invasion_biology_of_the_invasive_earwig_Forficula_auricularia_in_Australasian_ecosystems/links/5a2fb3e14585155b617a5a6d/The-invasion-biology-of-the-invasive-earwig-Forficula-auricularia-in-Australasian-ecosystems.pdf

 • Quarrell, S.R., Corkrey, R. & Allen, G.R.
 (2017) Predictive thresholds for forecasting the compatibility of Forficula auricularia and Aphelinus mali as biological control agents against woolly apple aphid in apple orchards.
-62(2), 243–256.
+BioControl, 62(2), 243–256.

 • Quarrell, S.R., Corkrey, R. & Allen, G.R.
 (2021) Cherry damage and the spatial distribution of European earwigs, (Forficula auricularia L.) in sweet cherry trees.
-77(1), 159–167.
+Pest Management Science, 77(1), 159–167.

 • Quarrell, S.R., Davies, N.W., Walker, P.W., Corkrey, R., Smith, J.A. & Allen, G.R.
 (2016) Identification of the putative aggregation pheromone components emitted by the European earwig, Forficula auricularia.
 CHEMOECOLOGY, 26(5), 173–186.

 • Ratz, T., Kramer, J., Veuille, M. & Meunier, J. (2016) The population determines whether and how life-history traits vary between reproductive events in an insect with maternal care.
-182(2), 443–452.
-Available at http://https://www.researchgate.net/profile/Joel_Meunier3/publication/304329486_The_population_determines_whether_and_how_life-history_traits_vary_between_reproductive_events_in_an_insect_with_maternal_care/links/5784ad1908ae3f355b4bad47.pdf
+Oecologia, 182(2), 443–452.
+Available at https://www.researchgate.net/profile/Joel_Meunier3/publication/304329486_The_population_determines_whether_and_how_life-history_traits_vary_between_reproductive_events_in_an_insect_with_maternal_care/links/5784ad1908ae3f355b4bad47.pdf

 • Raveh, S., Vogt, D. & Kolliker, M. (2016) Maternal programming of offspring in relation to food availability in an insect (Forficula auricularia).
-283(1828).
+Proceedings of the Royal Society B, 283(20152936), 1–6.

 • Scudder, S.H.
 (1876) Critical and historical notes on the Forficulariae; including description of new generic forms and an alphabetical synonymic list of the described species.
 Proceedings of the Boston Society of Natural History, 18, 287–332.

 • Steinmann, H. (1989c) World Catalogue of Dermaptera.
-Series Entomologica, 43, 934 pp.
+In Series Entomologica.
+Vol. 43, 1–934 pp.

 • Steinmann, H. (1993) Dermaptera: Eudermaptera II.
 Das Tierreich, 108, 709 pp.

 • Thesing, J., Kramer, J., Koch, L.K. & Meunier, J. (2015) Short-term benefits, but transgenerational costs of maternal loss in an insect with facultative maternal care.
-282(1817).
+Proceedings of the Royal Society B, 282(1817).

 • Tomko, P., Vidlicka, L. & Mock, A. (2013) New data on the distribution of cockroaches (Blattodea) and earwigs (Dermaptera) in east Slovakia.
-18(1), 47–53.
+Folia Faunistica Slovaca, 18(1), 47–53.

 • Tourneur, J.-C. (2017) Epigeal phase of the biological cycle of Forficula auricularia Linnaeus (Dermaptera: Forficulidae) in eastern Canada.
 The Canadian Entomologist, 149(5), 600–606.